-NMiTE’s degree program will be an Accelerated Integrated Liberal Engineering Degree.
+NMiTE’s degree program will be an Accelerated Integrated Engineering Degree.
 This single degree will focus on combining creativity, design and innovation and incorporate learning in ‘employability’ skills.
-The degree programme will be structured over three x 46-week years, enabling students to graduate with an MEng, although a BEng pathway will also be available.
+A high level of student commitment will enable a MEng (Integrated Engineering) to be achieved in just three (46-week) academic years of study.

-Courses will be delivered using a Block learning system, integrating technical and liberal (non-technical-engineering) components.
-Each Block will contain one or two key concepts, incorporating a project or problem with a defined outcome (which, wherever possible, would be linked across Blocks), and resulting in a piece of evidence for student portfolios.
+Courses will be delivered using a Sprint approach, integrating technical and liberal (non-technical-engineering) components.
+Each Sprint will contain multiple concepts resulting in a piece of evidence for student portfolios.

-Project and team-based learning will be a core feature, to develop problem-solving skills and collaborative working, with projects and problems sourced from industry to provide real-world experience.
-All students will undertake at least one major project/internship with an industrial sponsor.
+Project and team-based learning will be a core feature, to develop problem-solving skills and collaborative working, with challenges sourced from industry to provide real-world experience.
+All students will undertake either an Industry Based Learning Experience or an Enquiry Based Challenge.

 Our interdisciplinary engineering curriculum focuses on global themes and their related commercial applications.